3 Ways to Add Domain User to Remote Desktop Group

 Way 2.
 Add users to the Remote Desktop Users group using PowerShell

-To add users to the Remote Desktop Users group using PowerShell:
+To add domain user to Remote Desktop Users via PowerShell:

 Step 1.
 Execute the following command: